BabylonJS/Babylon.js/materialsLibrary/readme.md

 But you can also start from scratch as you are not forced to support all these features.

-## Integrating the shader in the build process
+## Integrating the material in the build process

-To build all shaders and generate the *dist* folder, just run:
+To build all materials and generate the *dist* folder, just run:

 ```
 gulp